catalystTGJ/nfc-pcsc/README.md

 or tablet that is equiped with 13.56mhz NFC component. iPhone's of version 7 or higher should have the feature, though some models do not support background scanning.
 Starting at version 10, background scanning of "well known" tags is supported.

-Note: Setting a tag with "http://www." or "https://www.", values 1 and 2 respectively, does not work with brackground sscanning on the iPhone.
+Note: Setting a tag with "http://www." or "https://www.", values 1 and 2 respectively, does not work with brackground scanning on the iPhone.
 To support background scanning, it is best to use a value of 3 or 4, which is "http://" and "https://" respectively.

 This is a forked copy of the nfc-pcsc, which contains a "ntag_rw_server.js" within a folder called server.